 Though he eventually decided to revamp the blend as well, it wasn’t until 1992 that the cigar finally caught media attention by receiving a 90-point Cigar Aficionado magazine rating (the same year the magazine was established).

-Faced with a demand for his cigars that he could not keep up with, Ernesto expanded operations beyond Miami to include the Dominican Republic.
+Suddenly faced with a demand for his cigars that he could not keep up with, Ernesto expanded operations beyond Miami to include the Dominican Republic.

-Eventually he sold all El Credito operations and the La Gloria Cubana name to tobacco giant General Cigar prior to being hired on by General to further develop the brand and to serve as an ambassador.
+Eventually, he sold all El Credito operations and the La Gloria Cubana name to tobacco giant General Cigar prior to being hired on by General to further develop the brand and to serve as an ambassador.

 In due time, Ernesto decided to leave General Cigar and start over by establishing E.P.
 Carrillo Cigars alongside his son Ernie and daughter Lissette.